 as constantly checking one's surroundings.

-disconnection from peers as a result of the
+peers as a result of the perceived unique experience.

 suspicion of other's motives and feelings.

-feelings of anxiety and fear.
-She may attempt
+often plagued with feelings of anxiety and fear.

-go out to social engagements), yet may find
+(i.e. go out to social engagements), yet may

 to re-establish in relationships may be hindered